 Admission at other times during the year (spring or summer semesters) is not normally granted.
 In the case of exceptional circumstances, the applicant should consult the department for further information.
 Two exceptions to this policy will be considered for spring admission: (1) military personnel who have just 18 months to complete their work, and (2) University of Arizona undergraduate students who graduate from the U of A in the winter and who want to avoid missing a semester (must have the strong support of at least one faculty member from East Asian Studies).

-UA graduate students transferring from other departments or programs into EAS (MA or PhD applicants) ordinarily will be considered for fall admission in the January 15th for domestic or international pool.
-In addition to their original U of A application they must provide two U of A letters of recommendation, a statement of purpose, and a sample of their academic work (seminar paper, etc.).
+UA graduate students transferring from other departments or programs into EAS (MA or PhD applicants) ordinarily will be considered for Fall admission in the January 15th for domestic or international pool.
+In addition to their original UA application they must provide two UA letters of recommendation, a statement of purpose, and a sample of their academic work (seminar paper, etc.).
 Students wishing to apply for admission in the spring semester may request early consideration.
 Such applications, along with all materials, must be received by October 1st for both international and domestic students.

 D. Admissions Categories

 In the regular application process, students may be accepted under several categories: